Ekumen-OS/beluga/beluga_tutorial/README.md

 The `beluga::actions::normalize` is a range adaptor that allows users to normalize the weights of a range (or a range of particles) by dividing each weight by a specified normalization factor.
 If none is specified, the default normalization factor corresponds to the total sum of weights in the given range.

 ### 2.1.6 Resample
-Is not adaptive, we use the same size for the set of particle alongside this Tutorial.
-Adaptive means modify the amount of particle based is some math rules to improve the algorithm efficiency at run time.

-Before this step, the particles are distributed acording $x_{t-1}$ set of weigthed particles.
-After this step, the particles will be distributed according the $x_t$, and all the particles weight will be equally value 1.

-The updated belief is prefigured by the spatial distribution of the particles in the set and their importance weights.
+The updated belief is prefigured by the spatial distribution of the particles $x_{t-1}$ in the set and their importance weights.
 A few of the particles will have migrated to state regions with low probability, however, and their importance weights will therefore be low.
-To correct this, the update step is completed by performing a resampling process, which consist of drawing a new set of particles from the current set, with replacement, using importance weights as unnormalized probabilities.
+To correct this, the update step is completed by performing a **resampling process**, which consist of drawing a new set of particles $x_t$ from the current set, with replacement, using importance weights as unnormalized probabilities.
 This process causes particles with low weights to be discarded and particles with high weights to be propagated multiple times into the new particle set.

+Adaptive Monte Carlo Localization (AMCL) uses different sampling techniques to dynamically adjust the number of particles to match the complexity of the posterior distribution.
+For the simplicity of this tutorial, we'll keep a fixed number of particles, as the performance is adequate.

 ```cpp
 // Resample
 particles |= beluga::views::sample | ranges::views::take_exactly(tutorial_params.number_of_particles) |
               beluga::actions::assign;
 ```
+* `beluga::views::sample` implements a multinomial resampling on `particles`.
+* `ranges::views::take_exactly(tutorial_params.number_of_particles)` defines the number of particles to take, using the **number_of_particles** parameter.
+* `beluga::actions::assign` effectively converts any view into an action and assigns the result to `particles`.

 ### 2.2 Compiling the code